Updated April 14, 2023

 Multi-Member LLC Operating Agreement – For LLCs that will have more than one member.
 This agreement allows for the identification of multiple members and the assignment of their roles and obligations.

-Table of Contents |
+Table of Contents

 How to Form an LLC in Washington D.C.
-(6 steps)
+(5 steps)

 All LLCs must have an official legal name.
 Once possible names are chosen, before filling out any paperwork, it’s a good idea to make sure that another business entity is not already using that.
 Consult the Washington D.C.
 Business Info database to assure that the name is available.

-Step 1 – Choose a Registered Agent
+1. Choose a Registered Agent

 A Registered Agent, sometimes called a statutory agent, is a person who will receive official communications on behalf of the LLC.
 The registered agent may be a person, or another business entity.
 If the agent is to be a person, that person must be a resident of Washington D.C.; if the agent is to be a business entity, that entity must be registered in the District.
 There are companies specifically set up to help foreign LLCs meet this requirement.

-Step 2 – Fill out Articles of Organization
+2. Fill Out Articles of Organization

 A “domestic” LLC is one that is formed in the District, while a foreign LLC is formed elsewhere.
 Both types are required to file Articles of Organization in order to transact business in the District, but they have distinct applications.

-- Domestic – Articles of Organization
+• Domestic – Articles of Organization

-- Online – create profile, access the online services main page, and proceed
+• Online – create profile, access the online services main page, and proceed

-- Form DLC-1
+• Form DLC-1

-- Foreign – Foreign Registration Statement
+• Foreign – Foreign Registration Statement

-Step 3 – Pay the Filing Fee
+3. Pay the Filing Fee

-- Domestic – $99
+• Domestic – $99

-- Foreign – $220
+• Foreign – $220

 If paying online, payment must be made via credit card.
-Those applying via Adobe PDF may apply either in person, or mail the required documents to:
+Those applying via PDF may apply either in person, or mail the required documents to:

 Department of Consumer and Regulatory Affairs, Corporations Division, PO Box 92300 Washington, DC 20090

-Step 4 – Create an Operating Agreement
+4. Create an Operating Agreement

 Washington D.C. does not require limited liability companies to have an operating agreement, but it is highly advisable to create one as soon as possible after registering.
 Along with the liability protections described in the introduction, operating agreements make it easier to attract interest and funding by providing assurance of stable management practices.

-Step 5 – Secure an Employer Identification Number (EIN)
+5. Secure an Employer Identification Number (EIN)

 An Employer Identification Number (EIN) is a number assigned to a business entity by the Internal Revenue Service (IRS).
 An LLC should obtain one as soon as possible after formation.
 An EIN enables a business to make financial transactions in its name, and without one, it will be maintain bank accounts, pay employees or obtain lines of credit.
 Applying for an EIN may be done online or through the mail using Form SS-4.